On this page:

 The action we take depends upon the impact on a buyer and the seriousness of the breach.

-For more information, view our Compliance policy.
+For more information, view our Regulatory approach and compliance policy section.

 Understanding property prices video